linux-system-roles/postfix/README.md

 If you want to remove policy, you will need to use the selinux system role directly.

+### postfix_map_type

+String - this is the map type to use with `postfix_files` for the `postmap` command.
+It is not recommended to use this - instead, let the role use the platform default.

 ## Limitations

 There is no way to remove separate configuration parameters.